compbiozurich/UZH-BIO392/assets/archive/index-2020.md

 tags:
   - documentation
   - FAQ
-  - '2021'
-  - BIO392
+  - '2020'
 ---

 ## {{ page.title }}

 This is a repository for materials related to the BIO392 _Bioinformatics of Sequence Variation_ introductory course at the University of Zürich.
 The course takes place in each Autumn semester (September/October).

-### 2021 COVID19 Notes
+### 2020 COVID19 Notes

 As per current rules for labs/block courses, BIO392 is held with "in person" attendance.
 Please follow the UZH [Coronavirus Guidelines](https://www.uzh.ch/en/about/coronavirus/students.html).

-##### Some specific issues for this course:
+Some specific issues for this course:

-* masks are not required; however, the recommendation in the course is that non-vaccinated participants wear on
+* masks are required if not enough distancing is possible
 * we will limit the "on site" course time, with much of the afternoon part assigned to tasks which can be performed remotely (thereby also enabling lower/mixed occuppancy)
-* unfortunately group work has to be limited and "hands on help" has to be reduced - "one person, one keyboard"
+* unfortunately group work has to be limited and "hands on help" has to be reduced - "one person, one "keyboard"
-* we will use a chat system through a [Gitter](https://gitter.im) channel
+* we have established a chat system through a MS Teams channel - please see OLAT fopr the sign up link

-### Technical requirements

-* the course lab is equipped with iMacs - however, feel free to use your personal machines (which may anyway be advantageous for "home office" work)
-* you will need to have / create a [Github](https://github.com) account

 #### Summary